© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site known as Spriggs is a scheduled monument protected by Historic England under reference 1016881.
 View the official record →

-Spriggs is a moated site located in Essex, England, representing a form of medieval settlement defence and status display common in the twelfth to sixteenth centuries.
+Spriggs is a moated site located in Essex, England, representing a form of settlement defence and status display characteristic of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016881.

 Moated site known as Spriggs is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016881.